-The property is located in a rural position on the fringes of the village of Llangammarch Wells, which has the benefit of a railway station halt stop on the Heart of Wales Shrewsbury to Swansea line.
-Llangammarch Wells is located 4 miles from ‘Britain’s smallest town’ Llanwrtyd Wells.
-The town straddles the A483 between Llandovery and Builth Wells and is located near the pass between the Tywi and Irfon valleys.
+The property is located in a central position within the village of Llangammarch Wells, which has the benefit of a railway station halt stop on the Heart of Wales Shrewsbury to Swansea line, a village shop selling food, newspapers, and most of the necessities of life.
+There is also a public house, and a general Post Office.
+Only four miles away is ‘Britain’s smallest town’ Llanwrtyd Wells which straddles the A483 between Llandovery and Builth Wells and is located near the pass between the Tywi and Irfon valleys.
 Llanwrtyd Wells grew as a spa town around the Ffynnon Ddrewllyd, which still exists, following the discovery of waters with healing properties in 1732.
 The town is the site of both the World Bog Snorkelling Championships and the annual Man versus Horse Marathon, as well as other annual events.
 The market town of Builth Wells is a short drive of around eight miles away, located at the heart of beautiful Mid-Wales.
-Builth Wells has a range of amenities and facilities including Primary and Secondary Schools, a cinema, leisure centre, cricket, rugby, football and golf clubs.
+Builth has a range of amenities and facilities including Primary and Secondary Schools, a cinema, leisure centre, cricket, rugby, football and golf clubs.
 It is also home to the internationally famous Royal Welsh Show which is the largest agricultural show in Europe.
 The town has good transport links, is on a bus route between Cardiff and North Wales and is also served by Builth Road Railway Station on the Heart of Wales Line.
 Situated within the Wye Valley, an area of natural beauty and close to the Elan Valley at Rhayader, it is well-known as a walker’s paradise whilst the Red Kite feeding centre at Gigrin Farm offers a truly unique experience to see the rare and magnificent birds on a daily basis.